If you have heard of any myths or misconceptions about counselling/therapy. Perhaps the videos below may help put them straight.

 For more information, see Peer Support Mentoring

 All Calm Journey Psychotherapists follow strict ethical guidelines as stipulated by the National Counselling Society.
 All details of any client are kept strictly confidential.
-See Code Of Ethics
+See Code Of Ethics for more details

 There is some overlap – and also some difference between the titles.
 If you are not sure, this is something you can ask your therapist about.